alsaibie/me319/prelabs/prelab8.md

 u[k] = u[k-1] + a\,e[k] + b\,e[k-1] + c\, e[k-2]
 $$

-Note that the error is not differentiated nor integrated, all is needed is the current and past two values of the error, as well as the last output of the controller $u$
+Note that the error is not differentiated nor integrated, all is needed is the current and past two values of the error, as well as the last output of the controller $u$.
+The integration and differentiation of the error is performed implicitly within the difference equation.

 The gains $a,b,c$ are the digital PID controller gains, they are a function of the continuous PID gain $K_p, K_i, K_d$ in addition to the sampling time $T_s$ of the controller (the time-period at which the controller is calculated or executed):